JamesSkemp/words/content/post/games-thoughts-on-syberia.md

 +++
-title = "Games: Thoughts on Syberia™" summary = "Thoughts on the PC game Syberia&trade;, based on a handful of hours of play, and approximately half the game complete." draft = false comments = true date = "2004-10-31T01:01:00-06:00"
+title = "Games: Thoughts on Syberia™" description = "Thoughts on the PC game Syberia&trade;, based on a handful of hours of play, and approximately half the game complete." draft = false comments = true date = "2004-10-31T01:01:00-06:00"